cysouw/diathesis/text/c08_preverbs.md

 ### [ NAp | NAD ] Preverb dative applicative+accusative {#sec:preverb-dative-applicative-accusative}

 Some verbs allow for an additional accusative argument alongside a dative applicative diathesis.
 For example, the verb *flüstern* 'to whisper' [@next a] has an additional accusative argument in the form of reported speech.
 This argument is retained in the diathesis *zuflüstern* 'to whisper to somebody' [@next b].
-The *zu-* diathesis appears to be rather productive with verbs of communication [cf. @wiemer2007: 472].
+The *zu‑* diathesis appears to be rather productive with verbs of communication [cf. @wiemer2007: 472].

 ::: ex
 - "Jesses Maria […]", flüsterte ich zu dem Russen […].^[~~DWDS~~: Die Zeit, 29.05.2012, Nr.
 19.]